gravity-ui/websql-autocomplete/README.md

 # Contributing

 - When adding a new file, just add Yandex copyright header
-- When editing or moving a file that hasn't been edited by Yandex, add Yandex copyright header underneath the existent copyright from Cloudera, and update changed files list in [NOTICE.txt](NOTICE.txt) at the bottom
+- When editing a file that has not Yandex copyright, add Yandex copyright header underneath the existent copyright from Cloudera, and update changed files list in [NOTICE.txt](NOTICE.txt) at the bottom
-- Delete files freely
+- Delete and move files freely

 Yandex copyright:
 ```text